2019 NFL Draft Order: Full List of Picks for Every Team After Week 17

 But if Murray opts to extend his football career, the Heisman Trophy winner should be a coveted draft piece after passing for 4,000 yards and rushing for 1,000 yards.

-Of the top quarterback prospects, four of them ranked in the top 10 in passing yards in the FBS, as Haskins and Murray were second and third, respectively, while Grier was sixth and Finley was eighth.
+Of the top quarterback prospects, four of them rank in the top 10 in passing yards in the FBS, as Haskins and Murray are second and third, respectively, while Grier is sixth and Finley is eighth.

 Follow Joe on Twitter, @JTansey90.